invisible-college/robot-heart/docs/session0.md

 **For these tutorials, we will concentrate on API Level 23**, on the assumption that by the time you complete the course, Marshmallow will represent a more sizable fraction of available devices that you will wish to target.

+# Integrated Development Environment

+There are several tools that are necessary to develop any program, including an Android app.
+These are:
+* a text editor: the most basic tool in a programmer's arsenal, it lets you create, edit, and save plaintext: characters without any display formatting.
+Common text editors are Sublime Text, emacs, vi, Atom, Brackets, Notepad++, Programmer's Notepad, Textmate, and TextWrangler.
+* a compiler: a tool that converts your plaintext source code into executable binaries or interpretable bytecode.
+* a debugger: a tool that lets you stop your program in the middle of execution, inspect its state (including the values of any variables), and step through code.
+Usually used to find errors (bugs).

+Originally, these tools were all separate programs that you had to install, configure, and run yourself, usually from the command-line.
+This gave you the most control, power, and speed, once you learned all the different commands.
+However, all of these tools make it difficult to get started and to remember all the different parts.
+To increase programmer productivity, a new kind of program called an Integrated Development Environment combined all of the functions above into a single program, or more usually, took care of orchestrating the text editor, compiler, and debugger behind-the-scenes for you, so that you as the human programmer could concentrate on the creative, truly difficult aspects of making a greap app.

 # Pre-work

 * Download and install the [http://developer.android.com/sdk/index.html](Android Studio IDE 1.4), which also includes the Android SDK.